dottjt/plastic/README.md

 - Character goes to a bar with Milo.
 - Character progressively gets more and more drunk, before passing out.

+### swindle.

+- Talk about working in tele-marketing.

 <!-- 16 -->